bd-j/forcepho/demo/README.md

 It would be nice to show

- 1. The covariances between adjacent sources as a function of distance/rhalf
+ 1. The covariances between adjacent sources as a function of the ratio distance/rhalf
- 2. The difference in posteriors between fitting multiple (different resolution) bands separately and simultaneously.
+ 2. The difference in posteriors between fitting multiple (different resolution) bands separately versus simultaneously.
  3. Biases due to color gradients, or unmodeled substructure.